‘I’ve been robbed by the state:’ Zimbabwe, in chaos, mourns

 The internet shutdowns have given security forces cover to commit violations “away from the glare of the international community,” said Dewa Mavhinga, southern Africa director for Human Rights Watch.

-The reports of abuses come as Mnangagwa prepares to attend the World Economic Forum in Davos, Switzerland, appealing for foreign investment in a country he repeatedly says is “open for business.”
+The reports of abuses come as Mnangagwa prepares to attend the World Economic Forum in Davos, Switzerland, to appeal for foreign investment in a country he repeatedly says is “open for business.”

 “They came at the middle of the night, kicking doors and throwing tear gas to force us out.
-Once they had rounded all up men in the area, they assaulted us using motorbike chains,” one man said.
+Once they had rounded all up men in the area, they assaulted us using motorbike chains,” one man said of security forces going from house to house.

-Another man with burnt hands said he and others had been forced to put out burning tires with their bare hands.
+Another man with burned hands said he and others had been forced to put out burning tires with their bare hands.
 They all spoke condition of anonymity for fear of retaliation.

-Albert Taurai, who had a broken spine, said he had ventured out to look for bread when he saw a group of plainclothes, armed men approaching.
+Albert Taurai, in hospital with a broken spine, said he had ventured out to look for bread when he saw a group of plainclothes, armed men approaching.

-They struck people with iron bars on the back, thighs and ankles “so that we would not be able to run away,” he said.
+They struck him and others with iron bars on the back, thighs and ankles “so that we would not be able to run away,” he said.
 The masked men told them: “Zimbabwe will never be shut down.”

 “I am 46 years old,” Taurai said.
 “I have seen both Mugabe and Mnangagwa.
 This just is worse than Mugabe.”